The International Year One at ONCAMPUS Hull is offered with an Integrated CAS (iCAS) only.

-This one-year (3 term) programme offers successful students guaranteed progression* to Year 2 of the following degrees at the University of Hull:
+This one-year (3 term) programme offers successful students guaranteed progression* to Year 2 of the following Business and Engineering degrees at the University of Hull:

 - BEng Biomedical Engineering